Rishabh672003/Programming-Notes/Data-Structures/Trees/08-in-order-iterative.md

 ## In order traversal ~ Iterative Approach

---> In this approach, we'll need an auxiliary stack space and the stack will hold the upcoming nodes.
+--> In this approach, we'll need an auxillary stack space and the stack will hold the upcoming nodes.

 **Approach :**